arez/arez/docs/_docs/components/overview.md

 Compiling this class will generate a new class named `Arez_TrainTicket`.
 Rather than directly exposing the `Arez_TrainTicket` class to downstream consumers it is more common to define a factory method on the `TrainTicket` class and change the constructor on the `TrainTicket` to be package access.

-The main advantage is that the user is not exposed to implementation details and it is easier to document the factory method in javadocs.
+This pattern eliminates the need for downstream users to know about the `Arez_TrainTicket` and treats the generated class as an implementation detail that should be hidden from the user.
+This pattern also makes it easier to document the component in javadocs.
 For example:

 {% highlight java %}
 {% file_content org/realityforge/arez/doc/examples/step2/TrainTicket.java "start_line=/@ArezComponent/" "end_line=/@Observable/" include_end_line=false %}